PublicMindOrg/TweetMind/twitter_analysis/README.md

 ## How to run the application?

   1. Build docker image by running the following command within the docker file directory. docker build --tag python-docker .
-  2. Run this command to run the docker image: docker run -p 5000:5000 -t -i python-docker:latest
+  2. Run this command to run the docker image: docker run -p 5000:5000 -t -i -v "$(pwd)/folder_1:/app/folder_1" python-docker:latest
   3. Open the browser http://127.0.0.1:5000 to get the Main UI page

 ## End Points